Jhsmit/ColiCoords/README.md

-# ColiCoordinates
+# ColiCoords

-Fitting a coordinate system to banana-shaped cells
+Fitting a coordinate system to banana-shaped cells.

-Because real cells have curves
+Because real cells have curves.